Munich - London - Liverpool

 Previously, the indication was that specific evidence of the reason, such as an official announcement, or evidence from a certified physician would be required when attempting to remedy missed deadlines.
 However, the International Bureau has now indicated that any such requests citing Covid-19 related issues will be treated favourably, and no specific evidence will be required that the virus has affected the locality of the relevant party.

 Additionally, the International Bureau has put in place other administrative measures to cover situations in which a request under Rule 82quater would not apply.
-Full details of these measures can be found in the accompanying news item of 22 April 2020.
+For example, the International Bureau has recently confirmed that they will defer issuing notifications declaring international applications as considered withdrawn for failure to pay required fees within prescribed time limits, until 30 June 2020.

-As for EPO and EUIPO deadlines, we recommend that applicants work towards the original deadlines wherever possible.
+As we had suggested for EPO and EUIPO deadlines, we recommend that applicants work towards the original deadlines wherever possible.

 'Brexit' - Business Update

 The referendum held in the UK in 23 June 2016 on the question of whether the UK should remain in the EU came down in favour of Britain exiting the EU.
 After a number of false starts the UK exited from the EU at 11pm 31 January 2020.
 The UK government and the EU have continued negotiations to arrive at an agreement defining their future relationship.
 The Withdrawal Agreement contains provisions for a transitional period before various changes, including those affecting EU trade marks and EU design, come into effect.
 These provisions include EU Trade Marks and Community Registered Designs registered before the end of the transition period being granted automatically a similar UK right, for the same mark and covering the same goods and services.
 The similar UK trade mark will have the same filing date and, if relevant UK derived seniority, as the EU Trade Mark on which it is based.